serolrom/FSCockpit/README.md

 ## Change log
+2022-04-19:
-2022-04-19: I create this github repo to keep all the project stuff in one place.
+I create this github repo to keep all the project stuff in one place.
+I buy some components: rotary encoders, arduino board and some cable, that I will receive at home in a cuple of days.